Got a minute to help? Take our quick website survey>

 - Medication

-- Other activities, depending on what works for you
+- Other activities, depending on what works for us

 The ward I was on had quite a structured therapy program, which was a bit like a school timetable.
-It contained a weekly cycle of loads of different groups, such as CBT therapy, art therapy, yoga, baking, gardening, as well as 1-to-1 time with therapists.
+It contained a weekly cycle of loads of different groups, such as CBT, art therapy, yoga, baking, gardening, as well as 1-to-1 time with therapists.

 Can I decide what treatment and support I get?